 US AIR FORCE / MATTHEW LOTZThe number of mumps cases has been increasing across the United States, a phenomenon that some researchers have suggested is due to evolution of the mumps virus to escape vaccination.
 But a more likely explanation is that vaccine-based protection against mumps wanes over a person’s lifetime, according to researchers at Harvard University.
 The findings, published yesterday (March 21) in Science, indicate a potential role for booster vaccines in maintaining protection throughout adulthood.

-“Our results strongly support that the answer is waning vaccine-induced immunity, not a new vaccine-escape strain,” study coauthor Yonatan Grad, an infectious disease specialist at the Harvard T.H.
-Chan School of Public Health, tells The Philadelphia Inquirer.
+“Our results strongly support that the answer is waning vaccine-induced immunity, not a new vaccine-escape strain,” study coauthor Yonatan Grad, an immunologist at the Harvard T.H.
+Chan School of Public Health, tells Philly News.

 Vaccine expert Stanley Plotkin of VaxConsult in West Chester, Pennsylvania, tells Science that the findings don’t rule out a role for viral evolution altogether.
 “From my point of view, both factors are important,” he says.

 Nevertheless, he adds that he is in favor of booster vaccines for young adults.
 “Something needs to be done,” he says.
 “The simplest thing, the thing we can do today, is to propose a third dose of MMR on entry to university colleges, which would help to prevent outbreaks from occurring.”